 Hot Cross Bun Dessert

 This delicious and easy Hot Cross Bun Dessert is a wonderfully warming Easter Bread and Butter Pudding.
 It is a perfect spring baked dessert which can be made in advance for an Easter pudding.
+It is a perfect way to use up any leftover hot cross buns and create a yummy Easter pudding for friends and family.

 This recipe is great to serve for an Easter pudding but also works so well for a Sunday dinner dessert.
 What could be better than roast lamb with all the potatoes and vegetables, plus of course mint sauce.
 Followed by a hot squidgy hot cross bun bread and butter pudding.
 The ultimate spring and Easter dessert.